wyozi/JaySound/README.md

 Dependencies in pom.xml + LWJGL 3.

 ## Example usage
-Many files have main methods; try them.
+Many test classes have main methods in them that run directly.